This is a comprehensive guide to SEO for SaaS companies.

 Second, informational searches are usually less competitive than product searches.

-For example, the Ahrefs Keyword Difficulty score for “SEO audit tool” is:
+For example, the Semrush Keyword Difficulty score for “SEO audit tool” is:

-But the informational term “how to do an seo audit” is significantly less difficult to rank for.
+But the informational term “what is a seo site audit” is significantly less difficult to rank for.

 Let’s look at a real life example of this keyword research approach in action: HubSpot.